Religious Sisters of Charity: Ministry

-In 1821 the Governor of Kilmainham Gaol asked sisters to visit women inmates; prison visitation remains an important ministry for the Congregation.
-The Stanhope Street Primary School, Dublin originally opened in 1867.
+In 1821 the Governor of Kilmainham Gaol asked the sisters to visit women inmates; prison visitation remains an important ministry for the congregation.
+The Stanhope Street Primary School in Dublin originally opened in 1867.
 A new building on the same site continues to educate students.
-In keeping with their work with the homeless, in June 2017 the Religious Sisters of Charity launched the opening of 28 new homes for disabled, homeless and vulnerable people, in Harold’s Cross, Dublin.
+In keeping with their work with the homeless, in June 2017 the Religious Sisters of Charity launched the opening of 28 new homes for disabled, homeless and vulnerable people, in Harold's Cross, Dublin.

 The Religious Sisters of Charity arrived in Nigeria in 1961.
-In Lagos, Nigeria the sisters staff St. Joseph’s Clinic, Kirikiri.
+In Lagos, Nigeria the sisters staff St. Joseph's Clinic, Kirikiri.